 The GSA Board of Directors is comprised of program representatives who share the concerns and experiences of graduate students.
 Board of Directors meets monthly to address student issues and support graduate students during their time at Brock.
 Applications for program representatives will be available in the fall.

 The GSA is looking for students interested in graduate student life and leadership to volunteer for one (or more!) of the following four committees.
 This is a great opportunity to meet students from different programs and faculties, in addition to collaborating to make graduate student life at Brock better for all students.

-Meetings will be held on a monthly basis and report to the GSA Board (Council).
+Meetings will be held on a monthly basis and report to the GSA Board of Directors.
 Please see below for the committee descriptions with anticipated activities for the year.